-Sneak Peek: This is a collection of 6 bread maker tips (+ 1 bonus tip about dense bread) for both beginner and experienced bread machine users.
+Sneak Peek: This is a collection of 6 bread maker tips (+ 1 bonus tip about dense bread) for beginners and experienced bread machine users.

 Are you just now unpacking a new machine or digging one out of the attic?
-If Santa brought you a bread maker or you have been inspired by the shut-down, you might be wondering where to start.
+If Santa brought you a bread maker or the shut-down has inspired you, you might be wondering where to start.

 You could read the manual.
 (Just kidding!
 Who has time for that?)

-Here are more than six bread maker tips to build your confidence.
-In the end, I’ll tell you the most popular bread recipe on this website.
-It’s beginner-friendly and a good place to start.
+I’ve gathered more than six bread maker tips to build your confidence.
+At the end of this post, I’ll share with you the most popular bread recipe on this website.
+It’s beginner-friendly and an excellent place to start.

 Why do I need tips and tricks?
 Isn’t a bread maker supposed to be easy?